duracloud/duracloud/storeclient/resources/readme.txt

 An example Java class has been provided to assist in set up and testing, as well as a starting point for writing your client code.
-The example client (found in ExampleClient.java) includes a simple main class to print out the list of spaces and space metadata available in your DuraStore account.
+The example client (found in ExampleClient.java) includes a simple main class to print out the list of spaces and space properties available in your DuraStore account.
 To run the example:
 * Extract the store-client zip file
 * Update the HOST, PORT, USERNAME, and PASSWORD constant values in